What are the different dispute types and how do I use them?

 Note

 Cash Management is no longer accepting new customers at this time.
-If you currently use Cash Management, you can sign up to switch to the Robinhood spending account.

 In most cases, talking directly to a merchant about your transaction is much faster than beginning the dispute process.
-When you dispute a charge on your account, we will ask you why you’re disputing the charge.
+When you dispute a charge on your account, we’ll ask you why you’re disputing the charge.
 We must collect detailed information about your dispute so that we can help you protect your account.

 1. Unauthorized transaction - I didn’t approve this transaction